JohnReedLOL/scala-trace-debug/README.md

 ### Master Shutoff Switch (Java Capable):

 If you set the environment variable `ENABLE_TRACE_DEBUG` to `false`, it will disable all printing and assertions.
 A system property may also be used.
 "The system property takes precedence over the environment variable".
-The preprocessor will also replace all calls to `Log.find` with an empty String at compile time.
+The preprocessor will also replace all calls to `Log.find` and `Pos` with an empty String at compile time.

 ### Runtime Switches (Java Capable):